Nurse Practitioner (NP) Programs Online in Idaho

 Online & Campus Based - Visit Website

-Idaho State University's Doctor of Nursing Practice (DNP) with Family Nurse Practitioner concentration prepares advanced clinical leaders to drive transformative healthcare outcomes.
+Idaho State University's hybrid Doctor of Nursing Practice with Family Nurse Practitioner concentration prepares advanced clinical leaders to drive transformative healthcare outcomes.
 This rigorous program blends evidence-based practice with innovative healthcare strategies, focusing on comprehensive patient care across diverse populations.
-Students engage in hybrid learning, balancing campus intensives with flexible coursework.
+Students engage in hybrid learning with campus intensives balanced with flexible coursework.
 Admission requires a BSN from an accredited program, a 3.0 GPA, and an unencumbered nursing license.
-The program emphasizes interprofessional leadership, systems improvement, and policy advocacy, equipping graduates to excel in complex healthcare environments.
+No GRE is required for this program, which emphasizes interprofessional leadership, systems improvement, and policy advocacy in complex healthcare environments.

 - Hybrid learning format